The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 Day 1: Track Down Your Money

-This one is a great place to start.
-Make a list all your financial institutions and your usernames and passwords to access them.
+Make a list of all your financial institutions and your usernames and passwords to access them.
 Figure out how much you have in all your different accounts.

 Day 2: Identify Your Financial Goals